Trump kicked off Colorado ballot in 14th Amendment case

 Colorado’s highest court on Tuesday knocked former President Trump off the state’s Republican primary ballot under the 14th Amendment in a 4-3 ruling, making it the first state to block him from seeking the presidency because of his role in the Jan.
 6, 2021, Capitol attack.

 The court put its ruling on hold until Jan.
-4, so Trump can first seek review from the Supreme Court.
-Trump’s spokesperson quickly vowed to do, meaning Trump’s name automatically remains on the ballot until the justices resolve the appeal.
+4, so Trump can first seek review from the U.S. Supreme Court.
+Trump’s spokesperson quickly vowed to do so, meaning Trump’s name automatically remains on the ballot until the justices in Washington resolve the appeal.

 The state justices determined that the office of the president is covered under the insurrection clause, which specifically lists those who previously took oaths to support the Constitution as “a member of Congress,” “officer of the United States,” “member of any State legislature” or an “executive or judicial officer of any State.”
 The district court had ruled that the office of the president was not covered under the clause.